The future of water heating is here.

 Our mission is urgent.
 Let’s get started.

-Carbon and energy savings from HPWHs are substantial.
+Energy savings from HPWHs are substantial.

-Taking action on climate change means good-paying jobs.
+Taking action means good-paying jobs.

 To transform the HPWH market, a growing corps of trained workers will be needed across the supply chain.
 That means local, jobs and investment to underserved communities.